dabi07ravi/webscanner/README.md

 ---

 Note: The added steps ensure that both your host machine and the Docker container directories are clear of old backups before you start a new backup process.
 This should help prevent the duplicate data issue you encountered.
 Always make sure you're comfortable with the directories you're deleting before using commands like `rm -rf`.

+---

+## Importing Postman Collection for Express Node.js API

+To easily interact with the Express Node.js API, a Postman collection has been provided.
+Follow these steps to import and use the collection:

+1. **Open Postman**: Launch the Postman application on your local machine.

+2. **Navigate to Import**: At the top left corner of the Postman window, you will see the "Import" button.
+Click on it.

+3. **Select File**: In the pop-up dialog, choose the 'File' tab, then locate and select the provided `.json` Postman collection file from your local directory.

+4. **Confirm the Import**: Once the file is chosen, click the 'Import' button.
+Postman will process the file and, upon successful import, the requests will appear under the Collections tab on the left sidebar.

+5. **Using the Collection**: With the collection imported, you can now click on individual requests to see their details.
+From here, you can send requests to your Express Node.js API, which will interact with the MongoDB.

+---

+Note: Postman collections are a set of saved requests.
+Ensure you understand each request before sending it, especially if your API interacts with a live database.
+Always be cautious with requests that modify data to prevent unintended changes.